mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 #### Allowed Values
 Parameters | Description
 -----------|-------------
-deviceStatus | Allowed values are "Ready", "Busy", "Not Ready". certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on level of certification. serviceVersion | Version of the SBI specification that is supported. deviceId | Internal ID to identify the actual biometric device within the device service.
+deviceStatus | Allowed values are "Ready", "Busy", "Not Ready", and "Not Registered".<br><br>"Not Registered" denotes that the device does not have a valid certificate issued by the device provider for the device key. certification | Allowed values are "SBI 1.0" or "SBI 2.0" based on level of certification. serviceVersion | Version of the SBI specification that is supported. deviceId | Internal ID to identify the actual biometric device within the device service.